 COVID-19 Testing at PhysicianOne Urgent Care

 Quarantining for 14 days isn’t possible for many people, especially those who work with the public or have children at home.
 This is why PhysicianOne Urgent Care offers COVID-19 testing for individuals with or without symptoms at all of our facilities in New York, Connecticut, and Massachusetts.
-We ask that you first schedule a virtual visit so that we can determine if a COVID-19 test is appropriate for you.
-If so, we can schedule a PCR or rapid COVID-19 test at your convenience.
+To expedite your test visit, we recommend starting with a virtual visit and your subsequent in-center test will be prioritized when you arrive at the center.
+We offer both rapid (antigen) tests and PCR tests at all locations.

-If you have been exposed to COVID-19 or have recently traveled out-of-state and want to be sure you were not infected during your trip, schedule a virtual visit with PhysicianOne Urgent Care.
-We’ll help you register for a COVID-19 PCR or rapid test.
+If you have recently traveled out-of-state and have no known COVID-19 exposure or symptoms and want to be sure you were not infected during your trip, we offer Express COVID-19 (Rapid, PCR or both) testing for asymptomatic patients.
+Learn more here.